-Insecurity actually explains a lot of people’s actions.
+I’m not saying you’re supposed to feel sympathy for every one of these people.
+I’m saying that insecurity explains a lot of people’s actions.
 When you realize that everyone is insecure, the world makes a lot more sense.

 So carry that with you.
 And then keep doing what you’re doing.
 Sometimes you have to ask 100 times to get one yes, and that’s fine.